” More than half of Canadians over the age of 65 will experience some degree of hearing loss. “

 Tinnitus is the perception of sound, when there is no external auditory stimulus.
 It can be described as a ringing, buzzing, or noise in a person’s ears.
 This sound can be very bothersome to some individuals.
 There are many theories to why this sound is perceived, but it can be a sign of hearing loss.
 Start with a hearing evaluation at Dunn Audiology, and potential tinnitus treatment options can be discussed.

 1140 Southdale Road W, unit 3 London, Ontario

-Dunn Audiology is pleased to announce new expanded hours in January of 2018.
-Dunn Audiology will be open 5 days a week from 8:30-4:30.
-Evening appointments can be made by Appointment only.
+Dunn Audiology is open for appointments Monday-Thursday from 8:30-4:30.
+Friday & Evening appointments can be made by appointment only.
 Inquiries and appointment bookings are welcome to call 519-601-4327 or email Andrea directly – firstname.lastname@example.org